Today I explain how to gain the most out of the new automated promotions feature in Google Shopping.

 Not all automated promotions will show at the same time and or in the same section.
 When we search on Google Shopping, only one promotion will be visible in the results.
 So it is vital to ensure your promotion is the most tempting compared to your competitor.
 More promotions might be visible once you click on view details.
 However, we need to gain that initial click.
 So what the customer sees first is the most critical factor.

 The key to success is to calculate what the customer pays.
-However, if you can beat your competitor, then choose for the latter; however, do note that not every promotion, even if it is cheaper, is necessarily better for the customer.
+However, if you can beat your competitor, choose for the latter; however, note that not every promotion, even if it is cheaper, is necessarily better for the customer.

 Here are some things to consider